Share This Guide, Choose Your Platform!

 Besides your own business owner salary (UK), a common thought is that if I can employ my spouse, then how much can I pay my wife to work for me?
 Notably, the question regarding can you employ your spouse will pop up quite often from limited company contractors.
 When it comes to can I pay salary to my wife, the good news is you can employ your partner.
 However, when you consider paying your spouse a salary, you will need to look at your business overall to see if this is something you would like to do.

-Other initial thoughts -wife salary and employing spouse (limited company)
+Other initial thoughts around employing spouse (limited company) and wife salary

 Can I pay my spouse as a contractor or small business owner